 The TAR NC sets out the requirements for publishing information on TSO/NRA websites and on ENTSOG's TP.
-Table 18 outlines similarities and differences for the publication of tariff information on these websites, in particular in the columns 'how', 'for which points' and 'language'.
+Table 15 outlines similarities and differences for the publication of tariff information on these websites, in particular in the columns 'how', 'for which points' and 'language'.

-FORM OF PUBLICATION OF INFORMATION ON TSO/NRA WEBSITE AND ENTSOG'S TP

-Where Simil arities Differences where When How What For which points Language Additional On the website of TSO/NRA At least 30 days before auctions At least 30 days before the In a user- friendly manner Clear, easily accessible All tariff information All points on the system In official language(s) of MS + in English, to the extent possible Plus a link on ENTSOG's TP Directly on ENTSOG's TP tariff period way On a non-discriminatory basis Downloadable format Some tariff information: Reserve prices Flow-based charge Simulation of all costs for flowing 1 GWh/day/ year IPs by default 1) In English only In a standardised table
+FORM OF PUBLICATION OF INFORMATION ON TSO/NRA WEBSITE AND ENTSOG'S TP Where Simila arities Differences wilere When When What For which points Language Additional On the website of TSO/NRA Before auctionsBefore the tariff period In a user- friendly mannerClear, easily accessible All tariff information All points on the system In official language(s) of MS + in English, to the extent possible Plus a link on ENTSOG's TP Directly on ENTSOG'S TP way On a non-discriminatory basis Downloadable format Some tariff information: Reserve prices Flow-based charge Simulation of all costs for flowing 1 GWh/day/ year IPs only In English only In a standardised table

-Table 18: Form of publication of information on TSO/NRA website and ENTSOG's TP
+Table 15: Form of publication of information on TSO/NRA website and ENTSOG's TP